ManavWaghela/future-bitcoin-price-prediction/bitcoin-price/README.md

 # future bitcoin price prediction

-Welcome to the Edusity University website!
-This project is a comprehensive university website built using HTML, CSS, JavaScript, and React.js.
-It includes various sections to provide detailed information about the university and its offerings.
+Welcome to the Future Bitcoin Price Prediction website!
+This project is designed to predict future Bitcoin prices using machine learning models, providing a user-friendly interface for financial enthusiasts and researchers.
+It combines React.js for the front-end and Python (Flask) for the back-end.
 Below you'll find an overview of the project and how to set it up.
 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Features](#features)